GitH4mm3r/meteor-mouse-display/README.md

 # meteor-mouse-display

-A little wrapping display for mouse movement in an attractive meteor style.
-Could be useful for game/design streaming Built using bevy.
+A little mouse movement wrapping display written in bevy.
+Relative mouse movement is shown in an attractive meteor style.
+Could be useful for game/design streaming.
 Features mouse tracking without the window needing to be in focus.
-Used to be transparent but windows updated something that broke transparency.
+Note: It to use a transparent window but microsoft windows updated something that broke transparency.
 Waiting for bevy or winit to fix.
+I believe transparency still works in linux.

 ```sh
 # Compile with cargo: